chevere/docs/reference/Chevere/Interfaces/Serialize/UnserializeInterface.md

 ### type()

-Provides access to the TypeInterface instance for the unserialized variable.
+Provides access to the TypeInterface instance for the unserialize variable.

 ::: tip RETURN
 [TypeInterface](../Type/TypeInterface.md)